 Influencer marketing is growing at a staggering pace and does not seem to be going anywhere anytime soon.
-In fact, Since 2015, influencer marketing has grown into nearly a 10 billion dollar industry.
+Since 2015, influencer marketing has grown into nearly a 10 billion dollar industry.
 With so much marketing done through social media these days, it may be a wise investment to look into bringing on some influencers of your own.
 However, influencer marketing is not a one size fits all solution.
 Let’s take a look at some of the different types of influencers and the roles they play in expanding your brand.

 One main way to categorize influencers is based on the size of their following.
 Macroinfluencers, for example, are able to reach a very large audience with typically 100k to 1 million followers across social media platforms.
 Larger companies usually opt for macro-influencers, as they are able to cast a much wider net through their social media activity and connect with a diverse audience.